The New Zealand Mathematical Olympiad (NZMO) consists of two rounds:

 There is no need to pre-register for the NZMO1.
 To participate simply download the problems from this website once they are released and submit your solutions and contact details through the online form before the deadline.

-Round Two (the NZMO2): A three hour exam in September.
+Round Two (the NZMO2): A three hour exam in August or September.
 Participation in the NZMO2 is by invitation only, based on the results of the NZMO1.

 Awards for the NZMO (gold/silver/bronze/honourable mention) will be made based on the results of the NZMO2.
 Scores will not be announced for either round.
 Participants in the NZMO1 will only receive an indication of whether they have been invited to participate in the NZMO2; participants in the NZMO2 will just be told the level of their award, if any.